DatascribeConsulting/MonaRk/README.md

 Functions can be used individually as well.

 #### Running the App
 A version of the app is at https://datascribe.shinyapps.io/MonaRk/.
+If launching the app for the first time, go to the help tab and watch the tutorial video.

 #### Updating Data
 Every few months, the AddMondays() function will be run to update the data used in the app.
 Instructions are in vignettes/monaRk_instructions.html.